elixir-europe-training/ELIXIR-TrP-ContainersPython-CodeRep/docs/chapters/chapter_02.md

 docker pull ubuntu:18.04
 ```

-When you ran this command, Docker first looked for the image on your local machine, and when it couldn’t find it, pulled it down from a cloud registry of Docker images called Docker Hub
+When you ran this command, Docker first looked for the image on your local machine, and when it couldn’t find it, pulled it down from a cloud registry of Docker images called Docker Hub.

 What other repositories are possible?
 Have a look at the web site https://biocontainers.pro/ which is a specific directory of Bioinformatics related tools.